observability-lab-cse/observability-lab-workshop/04-visualization/README.md

 If you click on the Server response time or Server requests chart, you'll go to the *Investigate Performance* view.

 <details markdown="1">
-<summary>Click here to see the Application Insights Performance view.</summary>
+<summary>Click here to see the Application Insights Performance view 🚀</summary>

 ![AppInsights-performance](./images/AppInsights-performance.png)